svanschooten/genesis/README.md

     <p>
         This is a simple input method so we could focus on getting the primary functionality working.
-In the section about <a href="#wanted">wanted functionality</a> you can read more about what our ideas where about what to implement when we would have had more time.
+In the section about <a href="#wanted-functionality-for-further-development">wanted functionality</a> you can read more about what our ideas where about what to implement when we would have had more time.
     </p>
     <a class="small" href="#welcome-to-project-genesis">Back to top!</a>